KoushalShrma/aiEmailAgent/README.md

 1. Visit [Groq Console](https://console.groq.com/keys)
 2. Create an account or sign in
 3. Generate a new API key
-4. Copy the key to your environment variables
+4. Add it to your Vercel environment variables (for deployment) or local environment (for development)

-### Setting Up Gmail App Password
+### User Email Configuration

+**For End Users:** No setup required!
+Users configure their own email settings directly in the application:

+1. Open the application
+2. Go to the "Email Generator" tab
+3. Click "Email Settings" in the blue configuration card
+4. Enter your email and app password
+5. Test and save the configuration

+**For Gmail Users:**
 1. Enable 2-Factor Authentication on your Google Account
 2. Go to [Google App Passwords](https://myaccount.google.com/apppasswords)
 3. Generate an app password for "Mail"
-4. Use this 16-character password in `EMAIL_PASS`
+4. Use this 16-character password (not your regular Gmail password)

 ---